kj3moraes/Battleship-Game-Engine/Battleship Playing Guide.md

 #### Setup
 During setup, Player 1 is prompted first to place his/her ships on the battlefield.
 When prompted to do so a picture of the current battlefield arrangement will be shown and the user must type the first coordinate on the first line and the second coordinate on the second line.
 * The Row letter must be followed by the Column number with no gaps between them
-* After typing the first coordinates, press Enter and type the second coordinates.
+* Type the first coordinates and **press enter** and then type the second coordinates.
+  (Remember to calculate the position distance.
+The battlefield is printed to assist with this.)
 * Only horizontal and vertical placements are legal

 Remember to examine the length of the ship and the corresponding coordinates. _(You can't fit a Battleship (4 cells) in a space of 3 cells).